boeschenstein/vs2019Information/README.md

 ## Visual Studio Extensions (ReSharper alternatives)

-I currently have all the following extensions installed and I cannot see any performance issues.
+Currently, I have all the following extensions installed and I cannot see any performance issues.

+### Why us tools

+I like this option for several reasons:

+- Automatically clean up your code, to avoid unused code (sort usings to avoid merge conflicts, remove unused usings)
+- Format your code: this avoids merge conflicts.
+It is especially important, when you work in a team.
+- Check the VS Code tools as well: <https://github.com/boeschenstein/vscode1_information>

 ### CodeMaid

-An extionsion to cleanup and simplify our C#.
-I really like this option, which is not enabled by default: "Automatically run cleanup on save file".
+An extension to cleanup and simplify our C#. *Format on save* is not enabled by default: Please enable this option: "Automatically run cleanup on save file".

-### Roslynator
+### Roslynator 2019

 A collection of 500+ analyzers, refactorings and fixes for C#.